raynamharris/IntegrativeProjectWT2015/scripts/01a_behavior_analysis.md

 Number of shocks
 ----------------

-The values in the column "NumShock" are actually measures of the number of entraces into the shock zone.
-Because, that's what the software records.
+The values in the column “NumShock” are actually measures of the number of entraces into the shock zone.
+Because, that’s what the software records.
 For standard-trained and conflict-trained animals, the number of shocks equals equals the number of entraces.
 However, for yoked individuals, the number of entrances does not equal the number of